 In the upcoming months NCOH will be hosting a series of scientific lectures on COVID-19, with a special focus on the One Health approach to current challenges.
 The first webinar “COVID-19 in minks” took place on 6 July, World Zoonoses Day.
 If you missed it, below you can find access to the full webinar recording and the presentation slides.
 The next NCOH-webinar will be on 3 September, registration is open.
 You can register here.

 On 26th of April a Dutch mink farm tested positive on COVID-19.
-By 13th July 2020, 23 mink farms were found positive.
+By 13th July 2020, 23 mink farms were found to be positive.
 The outbreaks in mink farms are a zoonotic spillover event from human to animals.
-This provided scientists a unique opportunity to study how the virus jumps between species and spreads through the mink populations.
-The infected mink farms could potentially become a viral reservoir that may cause new outbreaks in humans.
+This provided scientists with a unique opportunity to study how the virus jumps between species and spreads through the mink populations.
+The infected mink farms could potentially become a viral reservoir and may cause new outbreaks in humans.
 Hence, it was decided to cull all mink on infected farms.
 Overall conclusions about the SARS-CoV-2 infection in mink farms:

 - Covid-19 severity in mink farms varies from mild to severe